PEPs include scope, goals, quality, resources, schedule, and communication

 The project scope sets the boundaries of the project.
 It is crucial to define it accurately from the start, as it determines not only what the project can achieve but also whether it can achieve those goals.

-A feasibility study has several benefits: it justifies the project’s existence, it prevents scope creep, and it identifies various strengths and weaknesses.
-Therefore, a feasibility study is vital to a project’s inception and later, execution.
+A feasibility study has several benefits: it justifies the project’s existence, prevents scope creep, and identifies various strengths and weaknesses.
+Therefore, a feasibility study is vital to a project’s inception and later execution.

 A work breakdown structure involves taking the project and breaking it down into smaller chunks that lead to the project goal.
-This approach not only makes the workload more manageable; it helps project managers visually oversee the entire project and helps in monitoring the project and measuring performance.
+This approach not only makes the workload more manageable, it helps project managers visually oversee the entire project and monitor progress.

-In order to create a WBS, project managers must dissect the project into more compact and manageable tasks, then identify any dependencies between the tasks to create a logical sequence.
-Once links have been established, they can plan ahead and set timelines.
+To create a WBS, project managers must dissect the project into more compact and manageable tasks, then identify any dependencies to create a logical sequence.
+Once links are established, they can plan ahead and set timelines.

 Once a WBS has been established, managers can move on to assigning deadlines.
-They can do so by utilizing a project schedule—a listing of all the project’s activities, as well as the project’s start date and end date.
-Each activity has an allotted amount of time to ensure that the project gets completed on time.
+They can do so by utilizing a project schedule—a listing of all the project’s activities, as well as the project’s start and end dates.
+Each activity has an allotted time to ensure timely completion.

 However, a project schedule is only good if it assigns realistic deadlines.
-Underestimation of time, lack of planning for dependencies and unrealistic deadlines can lead to many botched projects.
-Therefore, a project schedule must always be realistic in its approach.
+Underestimation of time, lack of planning for dependencies, and unrealistic deadlines can lead to many failed projects.
+Therefore, the project schedule must always be realistic.

 Project Resource Allocation involves allocating resources (capital and labor) accordingly.
-It makes sure that each task has the necessary number of resources so that resources are not underutilized or overutilized.
+It ensures that each task has the necessary resources, preventing underutilization or overutilization.

 Proper allocation of resources ensures that the project is completed without any constraints.
 Not doing so will risk the project going over budget and costing the business in the long run.